 3.6.2 Where the Chair decides that there is a clear conflict of interest the Chief Executive will be required to abstain from the discussion.

 3.7 The Joint Committee’s aim is to always achieve collective decision making in a collaborative manner through consensus.
 The Joint Committee will have a collective responsibility to try to resolve and minimise any local challenges or any disproportionate impact of national decisions on any one LHB or a specific geographical area.
+In the event of a split decision, i.e., no two thirds majority view being expressed, the Joint Committee Chair shall have a second and casting vote

 4. ROLE OF THE EASC JOINT COMMITTEE (refer to Standing Order 1.1.3): The Emergency Ambulance Services Joint Committee’s role is to: